Faisal-Manzer/Getting-Started-Guide/README.md

 2. [Get started with videos](https://www.youtube.com/watch?v=XKWqdp17BFo&list=PLfdtiltiRHWHjTPiFDRdTOPtSyYfz3iLW&index=1)

 #### Laravel
-Laravel is one of the most popular PHP framework used across the globe to build web application ranging from small to big projects.It follows MVC (Model View Controller) structure which makes it easy to learn and rapidly prototype the web applications.
+Laravel is one of the most popular PHP framework used across the globe to build web application ranging from small to big projects.
+It follows MVC (Model View Controller) structure which makes it easy to learn and rapidly prototype the web applications.
 1. [Get Started with documentation](https://laravel.com/docs/5.8/installation)
 2. [Get started with videos](https://www.youtube.com/watch?v=EU7PRmCpx-0&list=PLillGF-RfqbYhQsN5WMXy6VsDMKGadrJ-)